sonu892002/Web3-Full-Stack-Hiring/README.md

 - An input bar where a user can enter in an Ethereum address
 - A display that shows the DAI balance for the entered Ethereum address
+- Atleast impressive since you will be working on the user interface

 We don't have strong preferences on the styling -- if you are familiar with Bootstrap, Tailwind, or various Gatsby starters, feel free to use those.
 If you don't have familiarity with existing styling or templates, minimal styling is perfectly fine as well.